lsdefine/attention-is-all-you-need-keras/README.md

 ### Upgrades
 - Reconstruct some classes.
 - It is more easier to use the components in other models, just import transformer.py
-- A fast step-by-step decoder is added, including a upgraded beam-search.
+- A fast step-by-step decoder is added, including an upgraded beam-search.
 But they should be modified to be reuseable.

 # Acknowledgement
 - Some model structures and some scripts are borrowed from [jadore801120/attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).